bakkemo/umwelt/README.md

 post v0.13.
 If you offhand notice something I'm doing that is obviated by new Elm core or community stuff, or new Elm semantics, it would be awesome if you let me know :)

-You should be able to just install elm 0.14, clone into a directory, and run elm-reactor in it.
+You should be able to just install elm 0.14, clone into a directory, and run elm-reactor in it. main is in click.elm.
 Move the objects around.
 Notice the collision detection. drag and release the blue dot.
 Drop a node on the green dot. drop something on it again.
 Wheeee!